Traditional Greek Easter Bread (Tsoureki)

 4. Choose a high-protein bread flour for this recipe.
 The more protein, the better.

 5. If you liked tsoureki, and you like authentic bread recipes, you should also check out Karen Kerr’s amazing blog “Karen's Kitchen Stories”.
-Her food blog is one of our favorites and we often visit it to learn techniques and discover tips; especially those related to baking, as Karen is one of the top bakers out there.
+Her food blog is one of our favorites and we often visit it to learn techniques and discover tips; especially those related to baking, as she's one of the top bakers out there.
 Take a look at this beautiful Challah for instance.
 Isn’t it wonderful?